influxdata/influxdb-client-java/flux-client-rxjava/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/bonitoo-io/influxdata-platform-java.svg)](https://github.com/bonitoo-io/influxdata-platform-java/issues)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr-raw/bonitoo-io/influxdata-platform-java.svg)](https://github.com/bonitoo-io/influxdata-platform-java/pulls)

-### Create client instance
+### Create a client instance

-The `FluxClientReactiveFactory` creates the instance of a RxJava Flux client that can be customized by `FluxConnectionOptions`.
+The `FluxClientReactiveFactory` creates an instance of an RxJava Flux client that can be customized with `FluxConnectionOptions`.
-Client configuration is is described in [flux-client](../flux-client/#creating-).
+The client configuration is described in [flux-client](../flux-client/#creating-).

 ### Query

-Following example demonstrates how to create client and execute Flux query and process result using RxJava streams.
+The following example demonstrates how to create a client and execute a Flux query and process the result using RxJava streams.

 ```java
 public class FluxClientReactiveFactoryExample {